 The RC-135U Combat Sent gathers ELINT data for use in the manufacture of advanced radar warning receivers, jammers, decoys, anti-radiation missiles and training simulators.

 The RC-135V/W Rivet Joint is an advance version fitted with a sensor suite for tracking and identifying geo-locate signals within the electromagnetic spectrum.

 The RC-135W Air Seeker is a reconnaissance aircraft to be deployed by the RAF by 2014.

-On 19 March 2010, the UK Ministry of Defence procured three RC-135 Rivet Joint aircraft along with the associated ground systems to execute signal intelligence missions for the RAF.
-Deliveries are scheduled to begin between 2014 and 2018.
-These aircraft will replace the existing Nimrod R1 fleet which was retired in June 2011.
+On 19 March 2010, the UK Ministry of Defence (MoD) procured three RC-135 Rivet Joint aircraft along with the associated ground systems to execute signal intelligence missions for the RAF.
+Deliveries began in November 2013 and will continue up to 2018.

 The RAF will temporarily borrow the signals of USAF's Rivet Joint aircraft from the USAF until the deliveries are completed.

 The Boeing RC-135 was introduced in January 1964.
 The aircraft were initially assigned to Strategic Air Command (SAC) and later migrated to Air Combat Command (ACC) in 1992.
 The ACC fleet is controlled by 55th Wing based at Offutt Air Force Base.

 The aircraft was overhauled with significant changes to the airframe and engines in 2005.
 It was also upgraded with a cockpit inertial navigational system as per the Federal Aviation Administration (FAA) and International Civil Aviation Organization (ICAO) standards.